paldepind/dot-compose/README.md

 # dot-compose

 Combines the tersness of chaining with the power and flexibility of function composition.
-It temporarily hijacks JavaScripts property access operator `.` into meaning function composition.
+It temporarily redefines JavaScripts property access operator `.` into meaning function composition.

 ## Example